-Bradford, a Democrat, was the representative for Alabama's 3rd congressional district from 1875 to 1877.
+Bradford was the representative for Alabama’s 3rd congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1875 to Mar 1877, Bradford missed 42 of 328 roll call votes, which is 12.8%.
 This is better than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.